The best Prime Day tech deals you can get right now | CNN Underscored

 Sony WH-1000XM4 Headphones ($248, originally $349.99; amazon.com)

 Our top pick for best over-ear and noise-canceling headphones is at their lowest price ever.
-Sony’s WH-1000XM4 is just $248 from $349.99 in your choice of black, silver or blue.
-These headphones mix comfort with world-blocking ANC and nearly 30 hours of battery life.
+Sony’s WH-1000XM4 are just $248, down from $349.99, in your choice of black, silver or blue.
+These headphones mix comfort with world-blocking active noise cancellation (ANC) and nearly 30 hours of battery life.

 Fire HD 8 Plus ($64.99, originally $109.99; amazon.com)